pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 ### Output property values

-The syntax of the output property value specifies one of three possible types of output action.
+There are three possible forms for an __output__ property value.

-1. Notification output is specified by a string of the form:
+1. Output to a notification path is specified by a string of the form:

    *path*[__:__[*state*][__:__[*method*][__:__[*description*]]]]